Tricker-z/CoFuzz/docs/run_target.md

 # Running a Target Program

-Here we illustrate how to execute Cohuzz for readelf (binutils-2.37) with [wllvm](https://github.com/travitch/whole-program-llvm).
+Here we illustrate how to execute CoFuzz for readelf (binutils-2.37) with [wllvm](https://github.com/travitch/whole-program-llvm).

 ## Instrumentation